Individual Therapy

 Exposure is a technique used with CBT to treat trauma, anxiety, panic, OCD, and specific phobias.
 It hinges on gradually and repeatedly facing situations that you may be avoiding.
 Exposure practice may sound scary but the goal is to help you work through fears and challenges to live a more free and meaningful life.

-The key to successful exposure is repetition and gradually working towards greater difficulty and importance.
+Exposure practice is built on repetition and gradually working towards greater difficulty and importance.
 Exposure practice takes place in a controlled environment with your therapist to build helpful and engaging habits to be applied in your daily life.
 You might find yourself working towards things you never thought possible and building confidence in your own abilities.

 I utilize Prolonged Exposure (PE) for PTSD, Exposure and Response Prevention (ERP) for OCD, and exposure-based therapies for anxiety, panic, and specific phobias.
 My approach moves at your pace with encouragement and guidance.